CSX in Maryland

 - Operates and maintains nearly 1,400 miles of track*

-- Maintains nearly 850 public and private grade crossings
+- Maintains more than 760 public and private grade crossings

-- In 2012, CSX invested more than $69 million in the network in Maryland.
-In addition, the company invested more than $864 million in freight cars and other rolling assets to serve customers through its rail system.
+- In 2013, CSX invested more than $69.5 million in its Maryland network.
+In addition, the company invested more than $578 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Products shipped in Maryland include containerized consumer goods, passenger vehicles, aggregates and municipal waste.
+Major commodities produced or consumed within the state include containerized consumer goods, coal, light trucks, aggregates and municipal and construction waste.

 CSX Facilities in Maryland

 - Major rail yards in Baltimore (Locust Point), Cumberland and Brunswick